sophiaski/MIDS/Data Engineering/GCP-Lyft-SQL/README.md

   * Access Pass
   * Corporate Membership
   * etc.

-- This project answers the following questions:
+- This project folder answers the following questions:
   * What are the 5 most popular trips that you would call "commuter trips"?
-  * What are your recommendations for offers (justify based on your findings)?
+  * What are some recommendations for new offers?

 ## Parts 1, 2, 3

-- In Part 1, queries using the Google BigQuery GUI interface in the cloud.
+- Part 1 contains queries using the Google BigQuery GUI interface in the cloud.
-- In Part 2, queries using the Linux command line from our virtual machine in the cloud.
+- Part 2 contains queries using the Linux command line from our virtual machine in the cloud.
-- In Part 3, queries from a Jupyter Notebook in our virtual machine in the cloud, save the results into Pandas, and present a report enhanced by Pandas output tables and simple data visualizations using Seaborn / Matplotlib.
+- Part 3 contains queries from a Jupyter Notebook in a virtual machine in the cloud, saved results and reporting with Pandas, and simple data visualizations using Seaborn / Matplotlib.

 ---